Saint-Brieuc–Armor Airport

 Saint-Brieuc–Armor Airport (Aéroport de Saint-Brieuc–Armor) is an airport situated 7.5 km northwest of Saint-Brieuc, a commune of the Côtes-d'Armor department in the Brittany (Bretagne) region of northwestern France.

 The airport is located in Trémuson and is also referred to as the Saint-Brieuc - Trémuson Airport.

 The airport is also a maintenance base for Atlantic Air Industries (AAI) which specialises in the overhaul and maintenance of regional and commuter airliners.
 The company occupies a large hangar on site.

 Airlines and destinations

 The airport is currently not served by scheduled services.
-However, Isles of Scilly Skybus did operate a service to Cornwall Airport Newquay on a summer only basis throughout the late 2000s (decade) - this had been dropped by summer 2011.
+However, Isles of Scilly Skybus did operate a service to Newquay Airport on a summer only basis throughout the late 2000s (decade) - this had been dropped by summer 2011.